Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 Yeah, the question of U.S. competitiveness, especially in regards to China, China could leap ahead.

-It's really a volatile situation with AI because simply transferring techniques and information and the technology to build these systems is all it's required for another country to begin building close to the level or approaching the level of the U.S. right now.
+It's really a volatile situation with AI because simply transferring techniques and information and the technology to build these systems is all that's required for another country to begin building close to the level or approaching the level of the U.S. right now.

 The AI industry is by and large centered in the US.

-And the arguments made by people like David Sachs or Mark Andreessen, sort of dismissive.
+And the arguments made by people like David Sachs or Mark Andreessen's sort of dismissive position in regards to the downsides, it's completely reckless.

 I think probably disingenuous, although I don't know their hearts.